 The Osceola/Lakeview Planning Area is located in the eastern section of Winter Park.
-The area's name reflects the former name of a portion of what became Winter Park as the community of Osceola predates the incorporation of the "Town of Winter Park." planning area boundaries are roughly the northeastern limits between the City and Seminole County, an eastern boarder that runs parallel to Lakemont Avenue, a southern boundary formed by Lake Berry, the western, boundary is just west of Lake Mizell and the eastern border of Lake Osceola.
-The planning area encompasses 844 acres primarily single-family development.
-The Genius property, located in the southern part of the planning area, has improved been since the last Comprehensive Plan adoption as the Windsong subdivision, a single-family subdivision, was developed through a Planned Unit Residential Development (PURD).
-This property is still environmentally important since it borders on Lakes Virginia, Mizell and Berry.
-The planning area also includes the Winter Park Christian Church, the Condominiums, Mayflower Gallery and Lakemont Retirement Center, Elementary School.
+The area's name reflects the former name of a portion of what became Winter Park as the community of Osceola predates the incorporation of the "Town of Winter Park."
+The planning area boundaries are roughly the northeastern limits between the City and Seminole County, an eastern boarder that runs parallel to Lakemont Avenue, a southern boundary formed by Lake Berry, the western, boundary is just west of Lake Mizell and the eastern border of Lake Osceola.
+The planning area encompasses 844 acres of primarily singlefamily development.
+The Genius property, located in the southern part of the planning area, has been improved since the last Comprehensive Plan adoption as the Windsong subdivision, a single-family subdivision, was developed through a Residential Development Planned Unit (PURD).
+This property environmentally important since it borders on Lakes Virginia, Mizell and Berry.
+The planning area also includes the Winter Park Christian Church, the Gallery Mayflower Retirement Condominiums, Center, and Lakemont Elementary School.

 The Eastgate neighborhood, located along Lakemont Avenue, is primarily single-family and contains 94 homes.
-The Gallery Condominiums, located behind the Crealde Mall, contains 60 units.
+The Gallery Condominiums, located behind the Crealdé Mall, contains 60 units.
 The Mayflower Retirement Center contains 240 multifamily units, 28 single-family home units, and a 60-bed assisted living facility.
-In 2007, the
+In 2007, the Mayflower was approved for expansion for a new health center and assisted living facility containing 85 assisted living units and 30/60 beds for the health center (nursing home) which at this time has not been built.

-Table 1-B: Osceola/Lakeview-Planning Area B Profile
+Table 1-B: Osceola/Lakeview Planning Area B Profile

-Land Use Acres %
+LAND USE ACRES %

 Single-Family Residential 705.72 83.63

 Low-Density Residential 2.66 0.32

 Multifamily Residential 37.88 4.48

 Commercial/Office 0 0

 Industrial 0 0

 Institutional 27.83 3.3

 Parks/Recreation/Open 6.09 0.72

 Conservation 0 0

 Vacant/Undeveloped 63.74 7.55

-Total 843.92 100
+TOTAL 843.92 100

 Local Streets/Roads Aloma Avenue, Lakemont Avenue, Fairbanks Avenue

-Neighborhood Parks Phelps Park, Ward Park, Fleet Peeples Park
+Neighborhood Parks Phelps Park, Ward Park, Lake Baldwin Park

 Transit Route Lynx bus route 23